Stoneyew/Speech-Emotion-Analysis/README.md

 ### Train

-Audios which express the same emotion should be put in the same folder (you may want to refer to [`data_classify.py`] when setting up datasets), for example:
+Audios that express the same emotion should be put in the same folder (you may want to refer to [`data_classify.py`] when setting up datasets), for example:

 ```
 └── datasets